busykoala/fastapi-opa/README.md

 ## What does fastapi-opa do

-`fastapi-opa` is an extension to FastAPI that allows you to add a login flow to your app within minutes using Open Policy Agent and your favourite identity provider.
+The FastAPI extension `fastapi-opa` that allows you to add a login flow to your app within minutes using Open Policy Agent and your favourite identity provider.